 Call several licensed homes to ask some basic questions.
-Call in the evening when providers have more time to talk.
-These questions will help you develop a short list of programs you may want to visit.
+Call in the evening when providers have more time to talk, then scedule a personal interview.
+These questions will help you develop a short list of programs you may want to visit when the children are present.

-Telephone Interview Questions
+Telephone Interview Questions:

-- 1. Are you accredited through the National Association of Family Child Care? - 2.
+- Are you accredited through the National Association of Family Child Care? - 2.
 Do you have space for my age child? - 3.
 What are the ages of the other children in your home? - 4.
 What are three references you can give me? - 5.
 What are your fees, hours, holidays, and vacations? - 6.
 How many years of experience do you have? - 7.
-What training have you had? - 8.
-Do you plan to continue home care for at least a year?
+What training have you had?

+- B. Do you plan to continue home care for at least a year? - 9.
+Are you a two or three star program?